Keshav2136/medox/README.md

-# Medox - Making medicare info easily available
+# Medox - Making medicare data easily available for patients and doctors

-## Laravel project is inside /Medox
+### Laravel project is inside /Medox
 Other folders like Signup and login-page are just static frontend